-NeoGenomics operates primarily in the Genetic and Molecular testing market and the Anatomic Pathology market.
+NeoGenomics operates primarily in the Diagnostic testing and Therapy selection markets.

-The field of cancer genetics is evolving rapidly and new tests continue to be developed at an accelerated pace.
-Based on medical and scientific discoveries over the last decade, cancer testing falls into one of three categories: diagnostic testing, prognostic testing and predictive testing.
-Of the three, the fastest growing area is predictive testing, which is utilized by clinicians to predict which treatment options a patient will be most likely to benefit from in order to deliver "personalized" or "precision medicine" that is optimized to that patient's particular circumstances.
-Personalized or precision medicine better allows clinicians to know if a patient will or will not respond to certain cancer medications such as Herceptin®, Keytruda®, PIQRAY®, and Opdivo®, among many others.
-In addition to the direct benefits to patients, the "precision medicine" approach allows the healthcare system to save money by ensuring that expensive cancer drugs are only given to those who will be most likely to benefit from them.
-This type of testing improves patient care and potentially saves lives by identifying optimized therapies much more rapidly than what was possible in previous years.
+The field of precision oncology is evolving quickly, with new tests being developed at an accelerated pace.
+Based on medical and scientific discoveries from the last decade, cancer testing is categorized into three types: diagnostic testing, prognostic testing, and predictive testing.
+Among these, predictive testing is the fastest-growing area, which clinicians use to anticipate which treatment options a patient is most likely to benefit from, delivering "personalized" or "precision medicine" tailored to that patient's needs.
+Personalized or precision medicine enables clinicians to determine if a patient will respond to specific cancer medications such as Herceptin®, Keytruda®, PIQRAY®, and Opdivo®, among others.
+Besides the direct benefits to patients, the precision medicine approach allows the healthcare system to save money by ensuring that expensive cancer drugs are given to those most likely to benefit from them.
+This type of testing enhances patient care and potentially saves lives by identifying optimized therapies much more rapidly than was possible in previous years.

-The U.S. market for genetic and molecular testing is divided among numerous laboratories.
-Many of these laboratories are attached to academic institutions and primarily provide clinical services to their affiliated university hospitals and associated physicians.
+The U.S. market for oncology testing is divided among numerous commercial and academically affiliated laboratories.
+The laboratories affiliated with academic institutions primarily provide clinical services to their affiliated university hospitals and associated physicians.

-We believe several key factors are influencing the rapid growth in the market for cancer testing: (i) every year, more and more genes and genomic pathways are implicated in the development and/or clinical course of cancer; (ii) the incidence rates of cancer are rising, notably in younger populations, and more than one in three citizens is likely to develop some form of cancer in their lifetime; (iii) increasingly, new drugs are being targeted to certain cancer subtypes and pathways which require companion diagnostic testing; (iv) patient and payer awareness of the value of genetic and molecular testing; (v) decreases in the cost of performing genetic and molecular testing; (vi) increased coverage from third party payers and Medicare for such testing; and (vii) the health insurance coverage to uninsured Americans under the Patient Protection and Affordable Care Act as amended by the Health Care and Education Reconciliation Act, each enacted in March 2010.
+We believe that several key factors are influencing the rapid growth of the cancer testing market: (i) each year, an increasing number of genes and genomic pathways are implicated in the development and clinical course of cancer, and cancer incidence rates are rising, with one in two men and one in three women likely to develop some form of cancer in their lifetime; (ii) new drugs are increasingly being targeted to specific cancer subtypes and pathways, necessitating companion diagnostic testing; (iii) heightened awareness among patients and payers regarding the value of molecular testing; (iv) reductions in the cost of molecular testing; (v) expanded coverage from third-party payers and Medicare for such testing; and (vi) health insurance coverage for uninsured Americans under the Patient Protection and Affordable Care Act as amended by the Health Care and Education Reconciliation Act, both enacted in March 2010.
 These factors have driven significant growth in the market for this type of testing.
-Additionally, there is an increased focus on developing tests for monitoring purposes, including MRD and recurrence detection in cancer survivors, which could also broaden the use of certain tests and influence the market for cancer testing.
+Additionally, there is a growing emphasis on developing tests for monitoring purposes, including MRD and recurrence detection in cancer survivors, which could expand the use of specific tests and impact the cancer testing market.